Mart Sander: Writing and painting

+His painting Urban Hunter made it to the finals of the 10th Annual ARC Salon (2013-2014), the largest and most prestigious competition in the western world for realist artists.
+His Officer Of the Napoleonic Wars was the finalist of the 14th Salon (2019) and his New York Dreams was the finalist in 2024.
+In the 2025/26 Salon, two of his paintings - The Loser and The Sick Poet - were among the finalists, with The Sick Poet receiving the Honorary Mention.

 Personal

 As a teenager Sander became interested in Catholicism, and was baptised.
 His baptismal name is Martin Laurent.

 In 2003, he was knighted into the Order of St. Stanislaus in Vienna, where he currently serves as the Prior of Estonia.